 He also earned his seaplane rating, describing it as "aside from flying with my clients, the most fun I've had in a plane" and was the first pilot in the United States to earn an FAA "Remote Pilot - Small Unmanned Aircraft Systems" certificate.
 He has received numerous federal, state, and local civic commendations, including being chosen as a Kentucky Colonel, Alabama Colonel, Texas Admiral, Nebraska Admiral, Arkansas Traveler, and Honorary Tennessean.

-He is a life member of the Aircraft Owners and Pilots Association (AOPA), National Association of Flight Instructors (NAFI), Society of Aviation and Flight Educators (SAFE), Experimental Aircraft Association (EAA), California Pilots Association, Seaplane Pilots Association, National Eagle Scout Association, the First Flight Society, and Mensa, as well as a full member of the International Society of Air Safety Investigators, an Upper Freeman of the Honourable Company of Air Pilots, and annual member of the National Aeronautic Association, the American Institute of Aeronautics and Astronautics (AIAA), the Royal Aeronautical Society (RAeS), the Explorers Club, and the National Press Club.
+He is a life member of the Aircraft Owners and Pilots Association (AOPA), National Association of Flight Instructors (NAFI), Society of Aviation and Flight Educators (SAFE), National Aeronautic Association (NAA), Experimental Aircraft Association (EAA), California Pilots Association, Seaplane Pilots Association, National Eagle Scout Association, the First Flight Society, and Mensa, as well as a full member of the International Society of Air Safety Investigators, an Upper Freeman of the Honourable Company of Air Pilots, and an annual member of the American Institute of Aeronautics and Astronautics (AIAA), the Royal Aeronautical Society (RAeS), the Explorers Club, and the National Press Club.
 He also holds a world speed record in aviation, which he set in 2009, and has been elected an Associate Fellow of the Royal Institute of Navigation (RIN).
 He is entitled to the post-nominal letters of AFRIN and MRAeS under the rules of civility in the United Kingdom.

 In 2016, Christopher relocated to the Washington D.C. area for a unique career opportunity with the Air Line Pilots Association, and brought with him the vast experiences carried in his 3,000+ hours of flight instruction.
 As of 2019, he has flown to over 150 different airports in 25 states and frequently shares his flights to new and interesting place via his YouTube channel (which received a YouTube Silver Play Button Award in 2018).
 And he would love to open the door to your flying career, whether for personal or professional purposes, today!